SixArm/mast-cell-help/topics/aryl-hydrocarbon-receptors/index.md

 # Aryl hydrocarbon receptors (AhR)

-Aryl hydrocarbon receptors (AhR) are ligand-activated transcription factors that play a critical role in the body's response to environmental toxins, specifically aromatic hydrocarbons.
-These receptors are a part of a broader group of proteins known as the basic helix-loop-helix/Per-Arnt-Sim (bHLH/PAS) superfamily.
-AhR activation is involved in regulating the expression of a wide range of genes, particularly those related to xenobiotic metabolism and detoxification.
+Aryl hydrocarbon receptors (AhR) are transcription factors that play a critical role in the body's response to environmental toxins, specifically aromatic hydrocarbons.
+AhR activation is involved in regulating the expression of a wide range of genes.

-Scientists are investigating the potential therapeutic applications of modulating AhR activity in the treatment of various diseases and conditions, including cancer, autoimmune disorders, and metabolic diseases.

 **Key points**:

 * **Ligand Activation**: AhRs are typically inactive in the absence of ligands.
-They become activated when they bind to specific ligands, many of which are environmental pollutants, such as dioxins and polycyclic aromatic hydrocarbons (PAHs) found in cigarette smoke and charred foods.
+They become activated when they bind to specific ligands, many of which are environmental pollutants.

-* **Xenobiotic Metabolism**: One of the primary functions of AhR activation is to induce the expression of enzymes involved in xenobiotic (foreign substance) metabolism.
+* **Xenobiotic Metabolism**: AhR activation induces the expression of enzymes involved in xenobiotic (foreign substance) metabolism.
 This helps the body process and eliminate potentially harmful substances.

 * **Detoxification**: AhRs regulate the expression of cytochrome P450 enzymes, which are essential for detoxifying and breaking down a wide range of chemicals, including drugs and toxins.